Vila Madalena, in São Paulo, is the only Brazilian representative in the list of the coolest neighborhoods in the world | Tourism and Travel

 Also according to the publication, it is common to find young people with tattoos crowding the bars from late afternoon until dawn – despite the samba performances attracting an audience of different ages.

-“The main attraction is Beco do Batman – an open-air gallery that brings together the works of the best urban artists in São Paulo”.
+“The big attraction is Batman Alley – an open-air gallery that brings together the work of the best urban artists in São Paulo.”

-- BEST BARS: bar in Barcelona, Spain, is voted the best in the world in 2022

 Colonia Americana is considered the “underground” capital of Guadalajara, Mexico. — Photo: Bar Americas